May 13 - Heartfelt History™

 Pick a Day 🔺

 The Cumberland Compact, signed by 256 settlers on May 13, 1780, established a legal framework for self-governance in the early settlement of Nashville, Tennessee.
 Spearheaded by James Robertson (shown) and John Donelson, it provided laws, regulations, and military defense to help settlers survive and organize in the frontier.
 Robertson led an overland expedition, while Donelson guided settlers by river, both playing crucial roles in Nashville’s founding.
+Their precise coordination meant the two groups arrived within months of each other despite traveling completely different, treacherous routes.

 Image via Wikimedia Commons, public domain